45 acres of grounds and gardens are now open to explore. Woodland, Village Green, 'Dig for Victory' allotment and

 In addition to the buildings and gardens there is a heritage adventure playground, woodland trail, sensory trail, orienteering course, gift shop and Tea Room.
 The site is dog friendly and dogs on short leads are welcome.

-There are over 20 special and living history events each year including Roman Gladiators, Classic Vehicles Show, Ragged Victorians and Tudor Court Room as well as outdoor learning activities, experience days and tours that can be booked.
+There are over 25 special and living history events each year including Gladiator Games, Classic Vehicles Show, Ragged Victorians and Tudor Court Room as well as outdoor learning activities, experience days and tours that can be booked.
 Please visit www.coam.org.uk for full details.

-The Museum is a popular filming venue and has been used for filming lots of popular television dramas and films including: Mary Queen of Scots, Downton Abbey, Call the Midwife, Grantchester, Horrible Histories and many more.
+The Museum is a popular filming venue and has been used for filming lots of popular television dramas and films including: Mary Queen of Scots, Downton Abbey, Call the Midwife, Grantchester, Taskmaster, Horrible Histories and many more.